microsoft/Ironclad/ironfleet/README.md

 output will primarily consist of reports of the time needed for each request.

 Note that until you stop all the RSL servers, each client endpoint is expected to use strictly increasing sequence numbers.
-So, if you run the client program multiple times, use a different `clientip` or use a `clientport` such that `[clientport, clientport + nthreads)` doesn't overlap with that of previous runs.
-Or, use an initialseqno greater than the last sequence number any previous client run reported using (e.g., if a previous run output `#req100`, use at least `initialseqno=101`).
+To keep track of which sequence numbers it's used, the client uses a file named port`num` for each port number `num`.
+So, if you run the client multiple times with the same address and port, make sure to run both times from the same directory.

 Note also that the servers use non-blocking network receives, so they may be slow to respond to Ctrl-C.